HITECHCRIME/HC_OVERVIEW/README.md

 ---

-MOTHNODE_ Thelime EP (the old album concept) Pixelgridscape on black with HC logo in the middle piercing through it.
+MOTHNODE_ Thelime EP (the old album concept)
+White pixelgridscape on black with HC logo in the middle piercing through it.
 First album idea ever.

 ---